SoftwareHeritage/swh-mirror/README.md

 using configuration from yaml files in `conf/graph-replayer.yml`.

-Copy these example files as plain yaml ones then modify them to replace the XXX merkers with proper values (also make sure the kafka server list is up to date.)
+Copy these example files as plain yaml ones then modify them to replace the XXX markers with proper values (also make sure the kafka server list is up to date.)
 Parameters to check/update are:

 - `journal_client/brokers`: list of kafka brokers.